Skip to content

 • Home emergency cover – could help with emergency repairs for burst pipes, clogged drains, boiler breakdowns and a broken window, for example.

-• Personal possessions cover – also known as out-of-home cover, this can cover valuables you regularly take with you while you’re out and about, such as your mobile, laptop, watch and handbag.
+• Personal possessions cover – also known as out-of-home cover, this can cover valuables you regularly take with you while you’re out and about.
+For example, your mobile, laptop, watch and handbag.

 • Student contents insurance – could help protect your children’s belongings while they’re away at university.